Jarzka/MertaScript2/README.md

 ### Commentators

-There are two types of commentators:
+There are two types of commentators / audio players:

 - A global game commentator, which comments global game events.
 This commentator always favors the team set in the config file.
 - Every (BOT) player listed in the `players.json` file also have an individual commentator.
 This commentator comments only the events of the player.

 ### Supported games